Boston CitiNet: History

 Originally launched in 1982 under the name YellowData ("let your modem do the walking"), the service was renamed Boston CitiNet in 1985.
 The software platform for the service was developed by Considine Computing Services (CCS), a DEC system integrator.
-It initially ran on a DEC micro-PDP/11 computer with over 100 dial-up phone lines coming into the basement of a former A&P store on Trapelo Road in Belmont.
+It initially ran on a DEC MicroPDP-11 computer with over 100 dial-up phone lines coming into the basement of a former A&P store on Trapelo Road in Belmont.
 In 1985, it was upgraded to run on a DEC Micro-Vax II.
 The founders of AVS were Thomas Considine and Richard Koch who were joined by Myron Kassaraba and John Pollock.

 One of the sources of CitiNet's success was that it was "FREE, EASY and ASCII".
 This compared to some of the more graphically based systems that required special hardware to access.
-Viewtron, an early videotex service offered by Knight-Ridder and AT&T required a special $900 terminal called a Sceptre for access.
+Viewtron, an early videotex service offered by Knight-Ridder and AT&T required a special $900 terminal called Sceptre for access.

 CitiNet was a prototype of the future Internet portals, with daily content, online shopping, and social activities.
-Some of the early advertisers were several local employment agencies, auto leasing agencies, magazine publishers such as Byte Magazine and a large movie theater chain (Sack Theaters).
+Some of the early advertisers were several local employment agencies, auto leasing agencies, magazine publishers such as Byte and theater chain Sack Theaters.
 Online vendors sold cheese, cookies, music disks, VCRs, fax machines, and groceries.
 One of the more popular services was the Daily Horoscope by astrologer Lillian Bono.
 A partnership made CitiNet the "official online service for the Boston Computer Society (BCS)", also, the official videotex service of the World Trade Center (Boston).
 Sports was covered by reporters (like today's bloggers) and Richard Koch could be found in the Boston Celtics or Red Sox locker rooms and posting updates from the press box using a TRS-80 Model 100.
-Then as now, social interaction led the day, with free email, multi-user chat, and dozens of forums (from cat lovers to vcr help).
+Then as now, social interaction led the day, with free email, multi-user chat, and dozens of forums (from cat lovers to VCR help).

 There were several pioneering services developed by AVS or their partners such as: